-Suspension of payments (sursis de paiement) Initiated by the debtor, this procedure allows a commercial company who faces temporary liquidity difficulties to apply for a suspension of payments until its financial liabilities can be met.
+■ Suspension of payments (sursis de paiement)

+Initiated by the debtor, this procedure allows a commercial company who faces temporary liquidity difficulties to apply for a suspension of payments until its financial liabilities can be met.
+The court can grant a temporary stay, either immediately or at a later stage of the procedure.
 Specific suspension of payments procedures apply to regulated companies in the insurance and financial sectors.